 During the physiotherapy career of nearly 20 yrs Francis' career he has grown a great passion for helping people with chronic pain.
-This has prompted him to develop clinical and business model that effectively put together various disciplines to clinical practice - neurophysiology, cognitive-affective-behavioural management, philosophy, exercise science and physiotherapy.
+This has prompted him to develop clinical and business model that effectively put together various disciplines to clinical practice - neurophysiology, contextual behavioural science, philosophy, exercise science and physiotherapy.

 He also has intimate knowledge in musicians' injuries (he was also studying Bachelor of Music in Melbourne University for some time), and along with his passion for teaching, has accumulated various roles and responsibilities.